Workiva/go-datastructures/README.md

 hashmaps.
 Requires entities have a uint64 unique identifier.
 Two implementations exist, regular and sparse.
 Sparse saves a great deal of space but insertions are O(log n).
 There are some useful functions on the BitArray interface to detect intersection between two bitarrays.

-#### Bitmap

-an extremely quick way of representing bitarrays of length 32 or 64 within a uint32 and uint64 respectively.
-This method provides bit switching and popcount operations of O(1).
+This package also includes bitmaps of length 32 and 64 that provide increased speed and O(1) for all operations by storing the bitmaps in unsigned integers rather than arrays.

 #### Futures